cobe-lab/cobe-lab.github.io/tobii.md

 ## Data management
 Remember to transfer the data to your personal AU-computer and store it correctly.
 You should never store data on COBE Lab's computers due to risk of data theft and data breach.
-We routinely delete data stored on our equipment, so you are at risk of loosing your data, if you store it on our equipment.
+We routinely delete data stored on our equipment, so you are at risk of loosing your data, if you store them on our equipment.